dxos/dxos/docs/docs/specs/v0.2/shell.md

 5. Developers use the DXOS Shell to guide users through identity creation/acquisition during login
 6. Developers use the DXOS Shell to guide users through joining a space
 7. Developers use the DXOS Shell to guide users through inviting others to their spaces
-8. Dvelopers can use a paper key or passphrase to recover a HALO identity on a new device
+8. Developers can use a paper key or passphrase to recover a HALO identity on a new device